Why should I buy a Walton Motorsport Exhaust Manifold?

 This is a conversation that we have on a weekly basis, so its time we put pen to paper (finger to keyboard) and came up with some reasons.

-Specifically we are talking about our core range of manifolds which is the Toyota JZ engines and Nissan SR/RB engines, there are many manifolds for these engines on the market however we go through a few extra processes to ensure that they are the best you can get and a product we are proud to put our name on.
+Specifically we are talking about our core range of manifolds which is the Toyota JZ engines, Nissan SR/RB/CA and the Mazda 13b engines, there are many manifolds for these engines on the market however we go through a few extra processes to ensure that they are the best you can get and a product we are proud to put our name on.

 The Primary job of an exhaust manifold is to get the exhaust gasses out of the cylinder and in the case of the turbo engine, past the turbos exhaust wheel spinning it as fast as possible.
 This is the easy bit of process, but we are going to talk more specifically about the strength and durability of the manifold, and also touch on turbo health.